California Solar 2026 — NEM 3.0 Explained

 Already have solar?
 You have more options than you think.

-If you installed solar before April 14, 2023, you're on NEM 2.0 — and that rate is locked in for 20 years from your Permission to Operate date.
-The question most existing solar owners are asking isn't whether NEM 3.0 affects them.
-It's what they can do next without touching their agreement.
+If you installed solar before April 14, 2023, you are on NEM 2.0 — and that rate is locked in for 20 years from your Permission to Operate date.
+The question most existing solar owners are asking is not whether NEM 3.0 affects them.
+It is what they can do next without touching their agreement.

 Your Situation NEM Status Options Available Recommended Action